About This Episode

 Layla Kattermann 26:47

-There’s several know your rights resources available online also on the website of the ELSC.
-We listed a lot of legal resources for several different countries so that is accessible to everyone.
+There are several know-your-rights resources available online, also on the website of the ELSC.
+We listed a lot of legal resources for several different countries, so that is accessible to everyone.

-There’s also a lot of collectives of lawyers at the moment per country which are actively helping the Palestine Solidarity Movement.
-But more than anything, one should know their rights, their current repression is usually unconstitutional and unlawful.
+There are also a lot of collectives of lawyers at the moment, per country, which are actively helping the Palestine solidarity movement.
+But more than anything, one should know their rights.
+Their current repression is usually unconstitutional and unlawful.
 The police certainly is exercising unlawful conduct.

-In those situations, it’s always useful to record the police, to register the officer and unit number and to scandalize it.
-One shouldn’t.
-Experience such repression and then deal with it alone.
+In those situations, it’s always useful to record the police, to register the officer and unit number, and to publicize it.
+One shouldn’t experience such repression and then deal with it alone.
 It is very helpful to publicize it.
-Once you do that, people also reach out to you and that’s how you can also get a group that will support you.
+Once you do that, people also reach out to you, and that’s how you can also get a group that will support you.

 Diala Shamas 28:09

 Definitely check out resources on Palestine Legal’s website.
-They have a range of resources, including things other groups have put out, whether its law enforcement contacts, doxing, navigating the university campus setting, that sort of thing.
+They have a range of resources, including things other groups have put out, whether it’s law enforcement contacts, doxxing, navigating the university campus setting — that sort of thing.

-If it specifically regarding state repression, whether it’s federal or local law enforcement, there are a range of organizations that can support you.
-So, contact, Palestine Legal may be able to also refer you and I mentioned your care office, your local ACLU Center for Constitutional Rights, if, if that’s the only thing that you remember in that moment, and we can try to find somebody to also refer you.
+If it’s specifically regarding state repression, whether it’s federal or local law enforcement, there are a range of organizations that can support you.
+Contact Palestine Legal — they may be able to also refer you.
+And I mentioned your CAIR office, your local ACLU, the Center for Constitutional Rights.
+If that’s the only thing that you remember in that moment, we can try to find somebody to also refer you.

-Yeah, I mean, those are the main, Legal resources but I think also to the point of building up our resilience, these are, of course, all the legal resources that we need in the first line of defense.
-But I’d also be remiss to not mention the importance of kind of taking care of yourself.
-And I’m not necessarily referring to the sort of self care mode of that, but remembering to breathe and to remember that you are in community and to reaching out to others within your community because that is actually the thing that allows us to keep going on.
+Those are the main legal resources.
+But I think, also to the point of building up our resilience, these are of course all the legal resources that we need in the first line of defense.
+But I’d also be remiss to not mention the importance of taking care of yourself.
+And I’m not necessarily referring to the sort of self-care mode of that, but remembering to breathe and to remember that you are in community, and to reach out to others within your community, because that is actually the thing that allows us to keep going.

 These are really, really difficult times.
 We’re all feeling it.
-But we don’t really have a choice. other than kind of continuing to speak out that we all need to be doing it right now.
+But we don’t really have a choice other than continuing to speak out.
+We all need to be doing it right now.
 And the consequences might be dire for us here in the US, but they are really, of course, far worse for the people in Gaza, as well as all over historic Palestine.

 Yara Hawari 30:00